To heal from insecure attachment as an adult takes time, tenderness, and tenacity.

 Learn to meditate from someone who’s well-established in meditation, guiding others in meditation, and trauma-informed.

-Join me for a morning or evening of meditation: check out the Online Retreats I have on offer.
+Join me for online meditation: check out the Online Retreats I have on offer.

 Self-touch (both non-sexual and sexual) and receiving touch from someone you trust can be deeply healing and nourishing.